nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query/nxql.md

 SELECT * FROM Document WHERE dc:subjects/* = 'foo'
 ```

-There is however an important difference in the mechanism with which these two requests are executed internally.&nbsp;The first syntax internally uses a SQL&nbsp;`EXISTS`&nbsp;and a subquery.
-The second one uses a SQL&nbsp;`JOIN`&nbsp;(with a SQL&nbsp;`DISTINCT`&nbsp;if&nbsp;`SELECT *`&nbsp;is used).
-The end result is usually the same unless you want to use&nbsp;`CoreSession.queryAndFetch`&nbsp;with no&nbsp;`DISTINCT`&nbsp;to get to the actual matching subjects, then only the second form is usable
+There is however an important difference in the mechanism with which these two requests are executed internally.
+The first syntax internally uses a SQL `EXISTS` and a subquery.
+The second one uses a SQL `JOIN` (with a SQL `DISTINCT` if `SELECT *` is used).
+The end result is usually the same unless you want to use `CoreSession.queryAndFetch` with no `DISTINCT` to get to the actual matching subjects, then only the second form is usable

 In the case where negative queries are used, however, the different execution mechanisms imply that the two syntaxes mean different things: